-OpenCraft led the development work for Open edX’s Content Library feature, which allows instructors to create a library to build a pool of HTML components, problems, and video components for use in randomized assignments in their courses.
+OpenCraft led the development work for the Open edX® platform’s Content Library feature, which allows instructors to create a library to build a pool of HTML components, problems, and video components for use in randomized assignments in their courses.

 OpenCraft was hired by a client to develop what would become the popular Drag and Drop XBlock V2, a visual exercise where the learner drags items to zones on a target image.
-OpenCraft was then enrolled by the edX team to integrate the Drag and Drop V2 exercise as a standard problem type in Open edX and to make it mobile-optimized.
+OpenCraft was then enrolled by the edX team to integrate the Drag and Drop V2 exercise as a standard problem type in the Open edX® platform and to make it mobile-optimized.

-OpenCraft led the development work of the Image Explorer XBlock, a visual course component that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.
+OpenCraft led the development work of the Image Explorer XBlock, a visual course component for the Open edX® platform that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.

-EdX hired OpenCraft to develop a large part of Shibboleth and SAML Single Sign-On support for Open edX, allowing users to authenticate on the platform using a variety of identity providers.
+edX hired OpenCraft to develop a large part of Shibboleth and SAML Single Sign-On support for the Open edX® platform, allowing users to authenticate on the platform using a variety of identity providers.

 The Australian National University, Australia’s foremost public university, hired OpenCraft to develop a project called the XBlock Reporting Tool.
 The tool improves reporting functionalities for XBlocks, allowing course instructors to get more data about learners’ responses to problems and to preview and download detailed reports.
-When completed, these improvements will be contributed to the next stable release of Open edX.
-OpenCraft also provides consulting services as needed for ANU’s in-house deployment of Open edX.
+OpenCraft also provides consulting services as needed for ANU’s in-house deployment of the Open edX® platform.

 Harvard’s John F. Kennedy School of Government is one of the United States’ foremost public policy and public administration school.
-HKS hired OpenCraft to deploy and maintain their Open edX-based Evidence for Policy Design Online Learning Platform (EPoDx).
-The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to more than 3,300 public servants and policymakers so far.
+HKS hired OpenCraft to deploy and maintain their Evidence for Policy Design Online Learning Platform (EPoDx) based on the Open edX platform.
+The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to thousands of public servants and policymakers so far.

-Harvard University hired OpenCraft to develop advanced learning tools through their HarvardX online learning initiative.
+Harvard University hired OpenCraft to develop advanced learning tools for the Open edX® platform through their HarvardX online learning initiative.
 We developed the Atlas XBlock, a visual tool that aggregates survey results and displays them on a world map.
 We also rewrote and improved Dalite, a tool for asynchronous peer instruction which identifies discussion arguments for students to revise or defend, enabling peer instruction at scale in online courses.

-France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses.
+France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses, which is based on the Open edX® platform.
 OpenCraft has helped FUN deliver an adaptive learning project which enabled the use of adaptive learning activities, accessible content, enhanced videos, and real-time interactions in MOOCs.
 We have also provided support for FUN’s Open edX instance in terms of version upgrades and analytics.